-Depending on your insurance coverage and your specific dental issue, the cost of dental implants can vary.
-While some insurance companies pay part of the cost, others may cover the entire cost of your implants and still, others may not pay for any part of it.
+The cost of dental implants varies depending on your insurance coverage and the nature of your dental problem.
+While some insurance companies cover a portion of the cost, others may cover the entire cost of your implants, and still, others may not cover anything.

 Check with your insurance provider to learn whether your insurance plan will cover your treatment.

-In addition to the items above, you must have enough density in your jaw bone for dental implant treatment to be a success.
-If you don’t, you may still be a candidate for the procedure but would require a bone graft to transplant bone to your jaw to support the implant.
-This would make the process longer and more invasive.
+In addition to the aforementioned requirements, your jawbone must be sufficiently dense for dental implant treatment to be successful.
+If not, you might still be a candidate for the procedure, but a bone graft would be necessary to add bone to your jaw so that it can support the implant.
+This would lengthen the procedure and make it more intrusive.

 How do I know whether dental implants or other options are right for me?